cdalvaro/docker-salt-master/README.md

 More information is available in the following
 link: [External Authentication System (eAuth)](https://docs.saltproject.io/en/latest/topics/eauth/index.html#acl-eauth).

-Now you have your docker-salt-master docker image ready to accept external authentications and to connect external tools such as [`saltstack/pepper`](https://github.com/saltstack/pepper).
+Now you have your `docker-salt-master` Docker image ready to accept external authentications and to connect external tools such as [`saltstack/pepper`](https://github.com/saltstack/pepper).

 #### Salt Pepper

-The pepper CLI script allows users to execute Salt commands from computers that are external to computers running the salt-master or salt-minion daemons as though they were running Salt locally
+The `pepper` CLI script allows users to execute Salt commands from computers that are external to computers running the `salt-master` or `salt-minion` daemons as though they were running Salt locally.

-##### Installation:
+##### Installation

 ```sh
 pip3 install salt-pepper